Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Experimental results and analysis

-\paragraph{Matching across spatial frequencies} Many quality metrics incorporate the models of contrast sensitivity (CSF) and ensure band-pass (or low-pass) response across the spatial frequencies.
-However, the CSF predicts the visibility of only a small contrast that is close to the detection threshold.
-Georgeson and Sullivan \cite{georgeson1975contrast} showed that for large contrast that is much above the detection threshold, there is much less variation in the magnitude of perceived contrast across the spatial frequencies.
-Their contrast-matching data is shown as dashed lines in row (h) of \figref{metrics_results_main_fig}.
+\paragraph{Supra-threshold contrast matching across spatial frequencies} Many quality metrics incorporate the models of CSF and ensure band-pass (or low-pass) response across the spatial frequencies.
+However, the CSF predicts the visibility of only near-threshold contrast.
+Georgeson and Sullivan \cite{georgeson1975contrast} showed that for large contrasts that are much above the detection threshold, there is much less variation in the magnitude of perceived contrast across the spatial frequencies.
+Their contrast-matching data is shown as dashed lines in row (e) of \figref{metrics_results_main_fig}.
 The lines have a U-shape for small contrast, suggesting that both low and high frequencies need a higher contrast to match the perceived magnitude of medium frequencies.
 However, the dashed lines are almost flat at high contrast, indicating no difference in contrast perception across spatial frequencies.
 This phenomenon is known as \emph{contrast constancy}.

-The results of contrast matching for each metric are shown in row (h) \figref{metrics_results_main_fig} and \supplementaryHTML{} as continuous lines, with different colors assigned to different contrast magnitudes.
-Note the missing segments of the line mean that contrast could not be matched to the reference.